Gizwiz/React-Participation-App/README.md

    This project is currently deployed at [Heroku](https://www.heroku.com/), and directions for Heroku deployment can be found [here](https://devcenter.heroku.com/articles/deploying-nodejs).

-   Another alternative is [Amazon AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), and directions for deploying Node.js applications can be found [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-getstarted.html)
+   An alternative is [Amazon AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), and directions for deploying Node.js applications can be found [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-getstarted.html)